DeanTech1980/Website-Verification-System/docs/Ch4-Impacts-risks-and-case-studies.md

 - **Appeals and accountable redress:** timely, independent appeals with clear remediation pathways.
 - **Tiered and subsidised models:** low cost or nonprofit tracks for small, community and culturally important sites.
 - **Robust security practices:** geo‑distributed infrastructure, short token TTLs, hardened key management, pen tests and bug bounties.
-- **Human rights by design:** explicit policies for journalists, whistleblowers and sensitive speech;
-mechanisms for verified anonymous publication via accountable intermediaries.
+- **Human rights by design:** explicit policies for journalists, whistleblowers and sensitive speech; mechanisms for verified anonymous publication via accountable intermediaries.

 ---

 ## Summary
 A **Trusted Websites** system promises substantial reductions in common web harms and a stronger baseline of user trust, but it introduces serious governance, equity and technical risks.
-The practical path is iterative: measure rigorously, pilot in high risk sectors, adopt federated models, embed strong oversight and human rights protections, and build affordable tracks for inclusion.
+The practical path is iterative: measure rigorously, pilot in high-risk sectors, adopt federated models, embed strong oversight and human rights protections, and build affordable tracks for inclusion.
 Chapter 5 lays out the economic considerations, scalability planning and a phased roadmap for pilots and broader adoption.

 ---